CMMC Compliance Deadline

 CMMC 2.0’s timing is based upon two different CFRs (Codes of Federal Regulation), which can be recapped as follows:

-• The US Department of Defense’s (DoD’s) 32 CFR Part 170 (Cybersecurity Maturity Model (CMMC) Program) is currently a Proposed Rule, with a Final Rule expected in November 2024.
+- The US Department of Defense’s (DoD’s) 32 CFR Part 170 (Cybersecurity Maturity Model (CMMC) Program) became a a Final Rule in October 2024.

 Big-picture, release of both final rules that are outlined above will formally codify the CMMC 2.0 program for DoD contractors and subcontractors.
-Remember that the CMMC deadline is subject to change, and the DoD may make further adjustments over time.
+Remember that the CMMC deadline is subject to change, and the DoD could make further adjustments over time.
+You should always reach out to the DoD directly, if you have questions about your current or future contracts with the agency.

 Is CMMC Replacing National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171?